Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Introduction

 \subsection{Contribution and novelty}

 This study proposes SINDy with library optimization mechanism (SINDy-LOM).
 The core idea of the proposed approach is to reformulate the library design problem for SINDy into a two-layer optimization architecture.
-In the inner layer, sparse regression is executed using the parametrized library to distill the SINDy model.
+In the inner-layer, sparse regression is executed using the parametrized library to distill the SINDy model.
 The parametrized library is a set of the basis functions with tunable parameters.
-In the outer layer, the tunable parameters are optimized on the basis of the recursive long-term (RLT) prediction accuracy of the resulting SINDy model.
-Consequently, the SINDy-LOM approach performs data-driven modeling via SINDy and improvement of the library simultaneously.
+In the outer-layer, the tunable parameters are optimized on the basis of the recursive long-term (RLT) prediction accuracy of the resulting SINDy model.
+Consequently, the SINDy-LOM approach performs data-driven modeling via sparse regression and improvement of the library simultaneously.
 Sparse regression realizes the parsimonious data-driven dynamical model in the closed form, contributing toward the interpretability and generalizability of the resulting model.
 The library optimization strategy provides good basis functions that can capture the nonlinear dynamical behavior.
 The optimization-based learning approach alleviates the tedious trial-and-error-based library design.
-As the library is optimized on the basis of the RLT prediction accuracy, the data-driven model provided by the proposed approach achieves reliable prediction, which is indispensable for practical applications such as prediction model for model predictive control (MPC).
-Note that the accuracy of the RLT prediction has been overlooked in the field of SINDy.
-The validity of the proposed approach is demonstrated through the identification problem of a diesel engine airpath system, which is a challenging system in practice owing to its strong nonlinearity and coupling.
+As the library is optimized on the basis of the RLT prediction accuracy, the data-driven model provided by the proposed approach achieves reliable prediction, which is indispensable for practical applications such as a prediction model for model predictive control (MPC).
+The effectiveness of the proposed approach is verified through numerical experiments.